galaxyproject/training-material/topics/transcriptomics/tutorials/rna-seq-viz-with-cummerbund/tutorial.md

 CummeRbund generates two outputs:
 - The plot, which visualizes our RNA-Seq results of interest
-- The R script that is responsible for generating the plot
+- The [ggplot](http://had.co.nz/ggplot2/) object responsible for generating the plot

-In this section we will parametrize CummeRbund to visualize the expression profile of those gene transcripts (isoforms) whose log<sub>2</sub>(fold_change) is both high and significant.
+In this section we will parametrize CummeRbund to create different kinds of plots from our input data.

 > ### {% icon hands_on %} Hands-on: Visualization
 >
 > 1. **CummeRbund** {% icon tool %} with the following parameters
 >   - Click on "Insert plot"
->   - "Width" and "Height" to `800x600`
+>   - Set its "Width" and "Height" to `800` and `600` respectively
 >   - "Plot type" to `Expression Plot`
 >   - "Expression levels to plot" to `Isoforms`
 >   - "Gene ID" to `NDUFV1`
->   - Your input form parameters should look like the following.
-If so, click on "Execute"
+>   - Click on "Execute"
 >
 > ![Expression plot_form](../../images/cummerbund-expression-plot-form.png)
 {: .hands_on}